ref_send API 1.16

 The static ref() function takes a normal Java reference and returns a corresponding Promise.

 In floating point arithmetic, the NaN value is contagious, meaning that any other expression that uses it also returns NaN.
 For example, the expression "0.0 / 0.0 + 1.0" also returns NaN.
 An algorithm that uses floating point numbers can thus be coded such that it always runs to completion and the error condition is propagated through to the return value.
-A Rejected promise can be used in a similar way by turning it into a proxy, which can then be used like any other object implementing the specified interface.
+A rejected promise can be used in a similar way.
 For example:

 public interface